.

 When there is enough water in the buckets, like 1/3 full, we collect the water.
 Notice as the maple water is clear.
 If you taste that water, you will find it a little bit sweet.

-We pour the contents of the bucket in a bigger bucket.
-We walk from tree to tree repeating the process.
-When the bigger bucket is full, we walk to the trail where the 4X4 motorcycle (“quad”) is.
-There is a trailer attached to the quad.
-We pour the water from our bigger buckets in the big black barrel you see in the trailer.
 When the barrel is full or we have collected all the trees, we drive the quad to the maple cabin.
 When she is there, Noémie is usually the driver.
 At the maple cabin, we put the water from the barrel to the reservoir inside the cabin.
 The reservoir is connected to a pan where the water will be boiled to be changed in syrup.
 It is a long process and another story.

 By Robert Pomerleau